 6. She Taught You It’s Okay to Cry

 When the world feels like too much and we’re feeling overwhelmed, our mothers have always been there to let us know it’s okay to cry.
 She’s there for you when you need to let out your frustrations and fears, and she’s there for you when you’re ready to get back up.

 When we’re eating in a way that’s balanced and healthy, there’s a good chance it’s because your mom instilled healthy eating habits in you at an early age.

 It’s not always easy to make sure a tiny human is consistently fed, and the fact that they made sure you had three meals a day, and made sure you ate your vegetables, just proves what a superhero they really are.

 Whether it was putting your childhood drawings on the fridge, or when she cheered you on at your high school volleyball games, your mom was always there to cheer you on, and she’s always there to make sacrifices for you so your life could be better.

 Whenever we set out to succeed in something, our moms are there to give us words of encouragement, and maybe even some snacks.

 9. She’s Always There to Shoulder Your Burdens

-This is a great example of how mothers are there to shoulder our emotional burdens, making the load a little lighter for us.
+Also, this is a great example of how mothers are there to shoulder our emotional burdens, making the load a little lighter for us.

-10. The Importance of Self-Care
+10. The Importance Of Self-Care